CODE OF PRACTICE

 The Editorial Team comprises the Editor-in-Chief, the Associate Editors, and the Editorial Board.
 The Editor-in-Chief is responsible for publishing clear and up-to-date guidelines for authors and referees.

-The Editorial Team ensures that there is an appropriate balance of articles published in every issue, taking into account factors including, but not limited to, multiple submissions from individuals/teams and the focus of papers.
+The Editorial Team ensures that there is an appropriate balance of articles published in every issue, taking into account factors including, but not limited to, multiple submissions from individuals or teams and the focus of papers.

 The Editorial Team ensures that experts have evaluated every manuscript submitted for peer-review on the paper's topic.